attestate/ad/whitepaper.md

 ![image](https://github.com/user-attachments/assets/aec18551-cf40-4358-bc45-dd4facf84f1c)

-The most famous Georgist example of such a dynamic is exemplified by the above picture of a bill board reading "EVERYBODY WORKS BUT THE VACANT LOT," in which the private owner states to sell the lot only by the time it has doubled in value, hence demonstrating the allocative inefficiency of private inner city real estate.
+The most famous Georgist example of such a dynamic is exemplified by the above picture of a billboard reading "EVERYBODY WORKS BUT THE VACANT LOT," in which the private owner states to sell the lot only by the time it has doubled in value, hence demonstrating the allocative inefficiency of private inner city real estate.